coolaj86/fxos-push-notification-demo/README.md

 Notes
 =====

-  * Tested working in Firefox OS 1.3.0 on the ZTE Open C with a T-Mobile SIM.
+  * Tested working in Firefox OS 1.3.0 on the ZTE Open C and Flame with a T-Mobile SIM.
+  * Check the status of Mozilla's Push at <http://push.services.mozilla.com/status/>
+  * Look for das blinkin' arrows (south-west/north-east indicating cell activity) when sending a notification.
+If they are blinking and you're not getting a notification, you're doing it wrong.